celiolarcher/AUTOCVE/README.md

 This library has not yet been tested on a Windows installation, so correct functionality is not guaranteed.

-In addition the use of the py-xgboost implementation in the Anaconda Package is observed as to give a more stable execution to AUTOCVE.

 ## Installing

 Just type the following commands: